ItsSilvie/blog.silvie.org/_posts/2022-06-21-promotional-packs.markdown

 #### Distribution

-On 1st April 2022 the first Friday Night Grand Archive tournament was announced with [`SAMPLE` code packs](#identifier-code-sample) advertised as the reward.
+On 1st April 2022 the first Friday Night Grand Archive tournament was announced with 8 [`SAMPLE` code packs](#identifier-code-sample) advertised as the reward.
 However by 15th April when the event went ahead, `SAMPLE2` packs had been introduced by the developers and they instead awarded those.
-In total, 8 `SAMPLE2` packs were awarded at this event.
+In total, 8 `SAMPLE2` packs were awarded at this event, with a further 10 `SAMPLE2` packs given as a surprise reward to the participants.

 50 `SAMPLE2` packs were awarded on 30th April 2022 randomly on Discord to people who had left comments on cards featured on [Grand Archive Index](https://index.gatcg.com).